 We expect that user acquisition costs and revenue shares to distribution partners are likely to increase prospectively given the competitive landscape for distribution partners.
 To the extent that payments to pay-for-call, pay-per-click or cost-per-action distribution partners make up a larger percentage of future operations, or the addition or renewal of existing distribution partner agreements are on terms less favorable to us, we expect that service costs will increase as a percentage of revenue.
 To the extent of revenue declines in these areas, we expect revenue shares to distribution partners to decrease in absolute dollars.
-Our proprietary traffic sources have a lower service cost as a percentage of revenue relative to our overall service cost percentage.
-Our proprietary traffic sources have no corresponding distribution partner payments.
+Our proprietary web site traffic sources have a lower service cost as a percentage of revenue relative to our overall service cost percentage.
+Our proprietary web site traffic sources have no corresponding distribution partner payments.
 To the extent our proprietary traffic sources make up a larger percentage of our future operations, we expect that service costs will decrease as a percentage of revenue.
-We expect with an increase in the proportion of partner and other revenue sources, service costs will increase as a percentage of revenue in the near term.
+We expect with an increase in the proportion of partner and other revenue sources and additional investment in our network, service costs will increase as a percentage of revenue in the near term.
 We also expect that in the longer term service costs will increase in absolute dollars as a result of costs associated with the expansion of our operations and network infrastructure as we scale and adapt to increases in the volume of transactions and traffic and invest in our platforms.

 Sales and Marketing.
-Sales and marketing expenses decreased 31%, from \$3.9 million for the three months ended March 31, 2010 to \$2.7 million in the same period in 2011.
-As a percentage of revenue, sales and marketing expenses were 16% and 9% for the three months ended March 31, 2010 and 2011, respectively.
-The net decrease in dollars and percentage of revenue was related primarily to a decrease in online and outside marketing activities and personnel costs.
-We expect some volatility in sales and marketing expenses in the near term based on the timing of marketing initiatives but expect sales and marketing expenses in the near term to be modestly higher in absolute dollars.
+Sales and marketing expenses increased 45%, from \$2.7 million for the three months ended March 31, 2011 to \$3.9 million in the same period in 2012.
+As a percentage of revenue, sales and marketing expenses were 9% and 11% for the three months ended March 31, 2011 and 2012, respectively.
+The net increase in dollars and percentage of revenue was related primarily to an increase in personnel and stock compensation costs related to the April 2011 Jingle acquisition and online and outside marketing activities.
+We expect some volatility in sales and marketing expenses in the near term based on the timing of marketing initiatives but expect sales and marketing expenses in the near term to be relatively similar in absolute dollars.
 We expect that sales and marketing expenses will increase in connection with any revenue increase to the extent that we also increase our marketing activities and correspondingly could increase as a percentage of revenue.

 Product Development.
-Product development expenses increased 23%, from \$4.0 million for the three months ended March 31, 2010 to \$4.9 million in the same period in 2011.
-The increase in dollars was primarily due to an increase in personnel costs and stock based compensation of \$942,000.
-As a percentage of revenue, product development expenses were 17% for both the three months ended March 31, 2010 and 2011.
-In the near term, we expect product development expenditures to be modestly higher in absolute dollars.
+Product development expenses increased 23%, from \$4.9 million for the three months ended March 31, 2011 to \$6.0 million in the same period in 2012.
+The increase in dollars was primarily due to an increase in personnel costs.
+This increase was also a result of the April 2011 Jingle acquisition.
+As a percentage of revenue, product development expenses were 17% for both the three months ended March 31, 2011 and 2012.
+In the near term, we expect product development expenditures to be relatively stable in absolute dollars.
 In the longer term, we expect that product development expenses will increase in absolute dollars as we increase the number of personnel and consultants to enhance our service offerings and as a result of additional stock based compensation expense.